 Pillow Project Particulars: Pillows for Samaritan Pacific Communities Hospital patients should be square with finished size between 11” and 13”.
 These pillows are best with light stuffing (polyfil) only–do not make them super firm.
 Our guild label needs to be sewn on the back of the pillow.
 Please bring all completed pillows to Community Quilts–we keep track of the number of our donations and deliver them to the hospital.

 Are you feeling overwhelmed by all of those unfinished project in your quilting closet?
 Paulette Stenberg and Karen Oetgen will be on hand to help you on the road to finishing.
-Bring your sewing machine and project to the Carriage House at the Museum in Newport on the 4th Thursday every month except November and December from 10-4
+Bring your sewing machine and project to the Carriage House at the Museum in Newport on the 4th Thursday of every month from 10-4 except November and December.

 Small groups meet regularly in Yachats, Waldport, Newport, and Lincoln City.
 Find one near you and include yourself.
 It is a good way to meet others with similar interests in a setting that is less hectic than a meeting.
 Click on this link to view the groups. http://oregoncoastalquilters.org/small-quilt-groups/

-We have two pot lucks a year – May and December.
-The potlucks become the program for the General Meeting during those months.
+We usually have a potluck party in December.
+The potluck is the program for the General Meeting that month.